-- Our students are drawn from over 160 nationalities: approximately 11 per cent are from the EU and 39 per cent are from non-EU overseas countries.
+- Our students are drawn from over 170 nationalities: approximately 41 per cent are from overseas.

 Research and innovation profile

-- Queen Mary is a leading research-intensive university and was ranked fifth in the UK for the quality of research outputs (i.e. at 3* and 4* level) in the REF2014 exercise.
+- Queen Mary is a leading research-intensive university, ranking seventh in the UK for quality of research (92% are internationally excellent or world-leading) in the most recent Research Excellence Framework (REF 2021).